atticus-sullivan/theoTool/README.md

 See `exampleCFG.yaml` for an example

 Required keys:
-- "prods": should be a list of strings, which represent the productions.
-A production should be of the form "Var -> term Var term | Var term Var | $".
+- `prods`: should be a list of strings, which represent the productions.
+A production should be of the form `"Var -> term Var term | Var term Var | $"`.
 A `$` represents an epsilon, symbols should be separated by a space, terminals start with a lower case char and Non-terminals with an upper case char

 Optional keys:
-- "check": should be list[str] with a list of strings that are to be checked (here no spaces are needed in between the symbols)
+- `check`: should be list[str] with a list of strings that are to be checked (here no spaces are needed in between the symbols)

 Please note that by default the Nonterminal `S` will be the Axiom